-- 2.1 The Joint Consultative Committee shall comprise the Chair, Vice Chair and five Councillors to be elected annually by the Combined Fire and Rescue Authority.
+- 2.1 The Joint Consultative Committee shall comprise of elected members, Service managers and representatives from the trade unions and staff associations.
+From the elected members the representation will be: the Chair; Vice Chair; and five Councillors to be elected annually by the Combined Fire and Rescue Authority.
 The Committee will be chaired by the Chair of the Fire Authority.
-The Employee's representatives for the meetings of the Committee shall be nominated by the Fire Brigades Union, GMB and UNISON on a 3-1-1- basis in accordance with the procedures adopted by the individual Trade Union for this purpose. - 2.2 Either side may arrange for the attendance of officers/representatives as advisors to participate fully at the meeting of the JCC where it would be helpful to the business under discussion. - 2.3 Both sides (Employers and Employees) shall be entitled to appoint a substitute member to act as a full member in the absence of the appointed member. - 2.4 If a member of the Joint Consultative Committee ceases to be a Member of the Fire Authority, he or she will also cease to be a member of the Joint Consultative Committee and as soon as practicable, a new member shall be appointed to fill the resulting vacancy.
+The Service Managers representation on the committee will be up to five officers, at the discretion of the Chief Fire Officer, depending on the specific issue.
+The Employee's representatives for the meetings of the Committee shall be nominated by the Fire Brigades Union, GMB and UNISON on a 3-1-1- basis in accordance with the procedures adopted by the individual Trade Union for this purpose. - 2.2 Any group (elected members, service managers or representative bodies) may arrange for substitutes to attend. - 2.3 If a member of the Joint Consultative Committee ceases to be a Member of the Fire Authority, he or she will also cease to be a member of the Joint Consultative Committee and as soon as practicable, a new member shall be appointed to fill the resulting vacancy.